SAP/sqlalchemy-hana/docs/index.rst

 TEXT datatype
 """""""""""""

 SAP HANA only supports the datatype TEXT for column tables.
 It is not a valid data type for row tables.
-Hence, one must mention the hana table type=‘COLUMN’
+Hence, one must mention hana_table_type=‘COLUMN’

 Bound Parameter Styles
 ----------------------

 The default parameter style for the sqlalchemy-hana dialect is “qmark”, where SQL is rendered using the following style:

-WHERE my column = ?
+WHERE my_column = ?

 Contribute
 ----------